tusklang/tusk/README.md

 ## Optional Strict Typing

 Probably the most prominent feature is Tusk's optional strict typing.
 Tusk allows the developer to specify a function prototype argument types.
 This has no effect on compile-time error checking, but allowers for function overloading.
-This is already seen in Java, but JavaScript and Python both are famously known to not support function overloading.
+This is already seen in Java, but JavaScript and Python both are known to not support function type overloading.
 For JavaScript, overloading is very messy:

 ```javascript
 function f(a, b, c) {